z3r0d4rkn3ss/Supermarket-Comparison-Website/THIS PROJECT IS FOR SALE.md

 This project is ready for launch and is an excellent investment for anyone looking to enter the online grocery comparison market or enhance their current offerings with a feature-rich application.

 ---

-Let me know if you need further edits or additional information!